markNZed/TaskFlow/infra/docker/README.md

 The code for the meta version needs to be modified at `shared/config.mjs` to give a unique DB prefix

 ## Prod

 Eventually this will capture how to deploy T@skFlow in a "production" environment.

 Assumes there is a reverse proxy server, to listen on a single port and forward requests to different ports based on the URL path.

-<br> docker-compose -f docker-compose-prod.yml build
-<br> docker stack deploy -c docker-stack-compose-taskflow.yml taskflow-prod
+`docker-compose -f docker-compose-prod.yml build docker stack deploy -c docker-stack-compose-taskflow.yml taskflow-prod`

 If using Cloudflare remember to purge the cache after updating!